rdhadda/QuizKombat/README.md

 #### All four pages have the following elements in common:

 - The title of the webpage QuizKombat.
 The title also acts as a link back to the homepage.
+- All of the webpages have the same brickwall background image to have a consistent theme throughout.

 #### Home Page